Canaan Dog: History

-In 1949, Menzel founded The Institute for Orientation and Mobility of the Blind, and in 1953, she started to train Canaan dogs as guide dogs for the blind.
-Although she was able to train several dogs, she found that the breed was too independent and too small for general guide dog use, although some of her dogs were used successfully by children.
-Her breeding program was concentrated with the Institute, where a foundation of kennel-raised Canaan dogs was established, carrying the name "B'nei Habitachon".
-In addition, a controlled collection of dogs of the original type was continued, primarily from the Bedouin of the Negev.
-She later supplied breeding stock to Shaar Hagai Kennels which continued in the breeding of the Canaan dog.
+Animal behaviorist Rudolphina Menzel discovered these dogs in the 1930s.
+In 1935, the Haganah approached her to develop a military dog program, specifically mine detection.
+She captured a select group of semi-wild dogs, tamed, trained, and began breeding them.
+Menzel found these dogs to be highly adaptable and simple to domesticate.
+She launched a breeding program, providing working dogs for the military, named the dogs of this program "Canaan dogs."

+Menzel began training Canaan dogs as guide dogs for the blind, establishing the Institute for Orientation and Mobility of the Blind in 1949.
+The Red Cross also started employing her dogs as search and rescue dogs.
+In 1953, the breed gained recognition by the Israel Kennel Club using Menzel's standard.

 After her death in 1973, Shaar Hagai Kennels, managed by Dvora Ben Shaul and Myrna Shiboleth, continued the breeding program according to her instructions.

 Collection of wild Canaan dogs in Israel has become very difficult, because many of the Canaan dogs living in the open there were destroyed by the Israeli government in the fight against rabies.
 The spread of the human population into areas that were formerly isolated, along with their pet dogs, has resulted in the loss of the natural habitat of the Canaan.
 Even the majority of Bedouin dogs today, other than those of tribes still living a traditional and isolated life style, are mixed with other breeds.
 It is possible that there are still original Canaans among Bedouin tribes that still live the traditional nomadic life elsewhere, and perhaps in Egypt.
 Myrna Shiboleth visits the Negev regularly, looking for good specimens living by the Bedouin camps, that she can breed with her dogs and use to strengthen the gene pool.